jasongrimes/grimesit-mm/_pages/services.md

 Grimes IT specializes in web application development---building software applications that run on the web.

-So what is the "full stack"?
+So what is "full stack" development?
-Consider a web app as an assembly of various technology choices, stacked together like bricks or a card deck.
-A full-stack developer can work on all the technologies in the stack.
+If we think of a web app as an assembly of various technology choices, stacked together like bricks or a card deck, a full-stack developer can work on all the technologies in the stack.

 A web application stack generally includes at least user interfaces, data, business logic, and APIs.